Book cover

 6.9 Observer

 Context: Suppose we are designing a system for controlling weather stations.
-In this system, we have to manipulate objects of two classes: Temperature, which is a domain class that stores the temperatures monitored by the station; and Thermometer, a class used to display the current temperatures.
+In this system, we need to manipulate objects of two classes: Temperature, which is a domain class that stores the temperature monitored by the station; and Thermometer, a class used to display the current temperature.
 Whenever the temperature changes, the thermometers should be updated.

 Problem: We don’t want to couple Temperature (the domain class) to Thermometer (the user interface class).
 The reason is straightforward: user interface classes often change.
-At its current version, the system has a textual interface, which displays temperatures in Celsius on the system’s console.
-But, soon, we plan to introduce web and mobile interfaces, among others.
+In its current version, the system has a textual interface, which displays temperatures in Celsius on the system’s console.
+However, we plan to introduce web and mobile interfaces, among others, in the near future.
 We also plan to offer different thermometer layouts, including digital and analog ones.
-Finally, we have other classes like Temperature and Thermometer in our application, such as: AtmosphericPressure and Barometer, AirHumidity and Hygrometer, WindSpeed and Anemometer.
-Therefore, when possible, we like to reuse the notification mechanism in other classes.
+Furthermore, we have other pairs of classes similar to Temperature and Thermometer in our application, such as: AtmosphericPressure and Barometer, AirHumidity and Hygrometer, WindSpeed and Anemometer.
+Therefore, we intend to reuse the notification mechanism across other classes.

-Solution: The Observer pattern is the recommended solution for our context and problem.
-This pattern defines how to implement a one-to-many relationship between subject and observer objects.
-When the state of a subject changes, the observers are notified.
+Solution: The Observer pattern is the recommended solution for the given context and problem.
+The pattern defines a way to implement a one-to-many relationship between subject and observer objects.
+When the state of a subject changes, all its observers are notified.

 First, let’s present the main function for our weather station system: